 Now let’s say the application code called an

 Ecto.Repo database for a query, this scenario is a slightly different.

 When your Phoenix application was started, assuming you are using Ecto for database interactions, a pool of (usually 10) long running processes are started immediately and waiting to be used for code execution.
 These are started immediately instead of being spawned each time the Repo is called because connecting to the database is a “heavy” task, meaning it takes more time and computer resources to execute than other processes that are not pooled.
 The Erlang and Elixir process pooling technology is Poolboy.

 When your application code makes a query using Repo, it uses one of the established pooled process connections to do so.
 Once the query completes then a message is sent to the application process.
 At that point the application process continues any additional code execution before sending the final response to the HTTP process.

 There are many more processes running in any Phoenix application.
 My hope is after reading this it will give you confidence to explore more of the ecosystem.

 To get a visualization of Elixir processes in your Phoenix application run the following command:

 iex -S mix phx.server

 This starts your server in interactive mode.
-From there you start Observer, Elixirs processes introspection tool through:
+From there you start Observer, Elixirs process introspection tool through this command:

 Once opened navigate to the applications tab to get a diagram of all running processes, you can try restarting processes to get more hands on experience with their behavior.